-If you have a dispute about entry or privacy issues you also have the option to apply to the RTA Dispute Resolution Service for conciliation.
-The RTA conciliator can assist parties to share information and reach an agreement to resolve the dispute.
-If you reach an agreement put it in writing.
+If you have a dispute about entry or privacy issues you also have the option to apply to the RTA Dispute Resolution Service for assistance (conciliation).
+The RTA can assist parties to share information and reach an agreement to resolve the dispute.
+If you reach an agreement, put it in writing.

-For more information, see the Resolving Tenancy Disputes Tenancy Facts or contact a tenant advice service.
+For more information, see the Resolving Tenancy Disputes Factsheet or contact us for advice.